 Most people associate air pollution with the outdoors, but according to the U.S. EPA, the scary truth is that indoor air quality is often 10 times more polluted.
 This effect occurs because there is less ventilation indoors and therefore concentration levels are higher.
-A HEPA air purifier rectifies this situation by removing 99.97 percent of the particles that comprise pollution down to 0.3 microns in size.
+A HEPA air purifier rectifies this situation by removing 99.97 percent of the airborne particles that comprise air pollution down to 0.3 microns in size.
 This filtration reduces pollution significantly and creates an overall healthier environment.
 In fact, it is so effective that it can significantly reduce allergy symptoms.

 The History of HEPA

 HEPA is an acronym that stands for high-efficiency particulate air.
 Scientists developed the technology during the Manhattan Project to prevent radioactive particles from escaping testing environments.
 The technology was so effective and cost-efficient that the government made it available for commercial and residential use by the 1950s.
 Amazingly, HEPA filtration has not changed significantly since it was first designed.
 The role of a HEPA air filter is to sanitize the air by removing small particulate matter.
 This process is crucial in hospitals, laboratories, hi-tech manufacturing environments and other areas where the removal of airborne pollutants is essential for human health and safety.

 HEPA filtration media is made of thick submicron borosilicate fibers that are pressed into a net-like structure.
 This unique design allows air to pass through but is tight enough to trap particles.
 The material is cut into sheets that are then folded into a pleated design.
 The pleats are very close together, which allows for maximum surface area.
 Lastly, the formed media is placed within a rigid, often metal, frame.